Ncloud CLI

 }

-• Create and assign Public IP address to the server (..145.185)
+• Create and assign Public IP Address to a server (..145.185)

 $ ./ncloud server createPublicIpInstance --serverInstanceNo '***385'